loaddisk/siteee/src/pages/garden/node/quotes.md

 > "Amor Fati"

+> "You  may retort: “But he was a highway robber; he killed a man!”
+And what of it?
+Granted that, as a murderer, he deserved this punishment, what crime have you committed, poor fellow, that you should deserve to sit and see this show?" - Seneca

 > "The whole future lies in uncertainty: live immediately" - Seneca

 > "Would being right matter if tomorrow never arrived?"